flier/pyv8/doc/source/api/wrapper.rst

        .. seealso:: :py:meth:`object.__len__`

+   .. automethod:: __getitem__(key) -> object

+        Called to implement evaluation of self[key].
+For sequence types, the accepted keys should be integers and slice objects.
+Note that the special interpretation of negative indexes (if the class wishes to emulate a sequence type) is up to the __getitem__() method.
+If key is of an inappropriate type, TypeError may be raised; if of a value outside the set of indexes for the sequence (after any special interpretation of negative values), IndexError should be raised.
+For mapping types, if key is missing (not in the container), KeyError should be raised.

+        .. seealso:: :py:meth:`object.__getitem__`

+   .. automethod:: __setitem__(key, value) -> None

+        Called to implement assignment to self[key].
+Same note as for __getitem__().
+This should only be implemented for mappings if the objects support changes to the values for keys, or if new keys can be added, or for sequences if elements can be replaced.
+The same exceptions should be raised for improper key values as for the __getitem__() method.

+        .. seealso:: :py:meth:`object.__setitem__`

+   .. automethod:: __delitem__(key) -> None

+        Called to implement deletion of self[key].
+Same note as for __getitem__().
+This should only be implemented for mappings if the objects support removal of keys, or for sequences if elements can be removed from the sequence.
+The same exceptions should be raised for improper key values as for the __getitem__() method.

+        .. seealso:: :py:meth:`object.__delitem__`

    .. automethod:: __iter__() -> iterator

        This method is called when an iterator is required for a container.
 This method should return a new iterator object that can iterate over all the objects in the container.
 For mappings, it should iterate over the keys of the container, and should also be made available as the method iterkeys().

        .. seealso:: :py:meth:`object.__iter__`

+   .. automethod:: __contains__(item) -> bool

+       Called to implement membership test operators.
+Should return true if item is in self, false otherwise.
+For mapping objects, this should consider the keys of the mapping rather than the values or the key-item pairs.

+       .. seealso:: :py:meth:`object.__contains__`

 JSFunction
 ----------